Tyler-Pritchard/rr-auth/README.md

 # RR-Auth

-RR-Auth is a user authentication microservice designed for the Rob Rich website.
-This service handles user registration, login, and CAPTCHA verification.
-It uses Node.js, Express, and MongoDB to manage user data, ensuring security with bcrypt password hashing and JWT-based authentication.
+RR-Auth is a user authentication and authorization microservice for the Rob Rich website.
+This service handles user registration, login, password reset, CAPTCHA verification, and token-based authentication using JWT.
+It leverages Node.js, Express, and MongoDB, ensuring data security with bcrypt for password hashing, rate limiting for brute-force attack protection, and Google reCAPTCHA for bot prevention.

 ## Table of Contents
 - [RR-Auth](#rr-auth)